pytorch/pytorch/docs/source/testing.rst

 .. warning::

-    This module is in beta, and its interfaces and functionality may change without warning in future PyTorch releases.
+    This module is a beta release, and its interfaces and functionality may change without warning in future PyTorch releases.

 .. automodule:: torch.testing